MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 ### Middle pane, scroll bar

+The scroll bar can do more than scroll through your code.
+You can also use it to open another code editor pane.
+And, you can use the scroll bar to help you code more efficiently by adding annotations to it, or by using different display modes.

+#### Split the code window

 In the scroll bar of the code editor, there's a **Split** button at the top right.
 When you choose it, you can open another code editor pane.
 This is useful because they operate independently of each other, so you can use them to work on code in different locations.

 ![Screenshot of the XAML code editor, middle pane only, in Visual Studio 2019](media/code-editor-split-window-button.png)

-For more information, see the [Manage editor windows](../ide/how-to-manage-editor-windows.md).
+For more information about how to split an editor window, see the [Manage editor windows](../ide/how-to-manage-editor-windows.md) page.

+#### Use annotations or map mode

 You can also change how the scroll bar looks and what additional features it contains.
-For example, many people appreciate using map mode, which
+For example, many people like to include *annotations* in the scroll bar, which provide visual cues such as code changes, breakpoints, bookmarks, errors, and caret position.
+Others appreciate using *map mode*, which displays lines of code, in miniature, on the scroll bar.

+For more information about how to change the default settings of the scroll bar, see the  [Customize the scroll bar](../ide/how-to-track-your-code-by-customizing-the-scrollbar.md) page.

 ## XAML-specific features